argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 Today, as we conclude our overview of the Five Books of Moses, we’ll encounter one of the greatest transitions in the Bible, as the people of Israel prepare to enter the Promised Land.
 While they wait on the plains of Moab for that long-expected day, Moses delivers three final exhortations to the people on God’s behalf.
 These sermons are what make up most of our book today: Deuteronomy.
 The name comes from the Greek for “second law,” because much of the book is a second giving of the law that we’ve seen already in the Pentateuch.
 But this book is far more than a repetition of the law.
 It’s the Bible’s summary of God’s covenant with Israel.
 So you’ll see in the rest of the Old Testament overview, the authors continue to come back to one book more than any other in the Pentateuch.
 They come back to Deuteronomy.
 It’s the key to understanding Joshua.
 And Judges.
 We’ll use it to structure our study of 1 and 2 Samuel.
 And 1 and 2 Kings.
 You get the picture.
 This book is central to the rest of Scripture.

 Now, one way that it’s central is that it helps us understand the role of the law and of grace in our salvation.
-So let’s start there.
-Some people have said that in the Old Testament, people are saved by works and in the New, by grace.
-But we know that’s not true.
-Romans 3 makes it clear that salvation has only and ever been by grace.
+So let’s start there.  _Some people have said that in the Old Testament, people are saved by works and in the New, by grace.  **But we know that’s not true.**_  Romans 3 makes it clear that salvation has only and ever been by grace.
 So, based on your knowledge of the Old Testament, where are some of the places where it talks about our need for God’s grace?

 ## Context

 Let’s talk a bit about the context of the book, and then we’ll dive into our study.
 We left off last week at the end of Numbers, with Israel on the plains of Moab, just across the Jordan River from the Promised Land.
 It’s around 1400BC.
 The first generation that came out of Egypt has died.
 The second generation is ready to enter and occupy Canaan.
 And as Numbers leaves off, we begin Deuteronomy.
 And we see in the opening verses that this is going to be a book of Moses’ sermons.

 But why?
 If they’re so close to this land they’ve been dreaming of for 40 years, why stop here on the border… to listen to sermons?
 Why?
 Because there’s much more at stake than just a place to live.
 Israel is a nation founded on the promises of God that’s been sustained by the power of God.
 They’ve been redeemed from slavery, constituted as a nation, brought into covenant with Yahweh, given good laws and a tabernacle where God’s glory dwelt.
 And so possession of the land of Canaan is the last of the puzzle pieces to come together for God to make good on all of his promises to Abraham.
 Now, they could easily get confused and think that all they need is a place to live.
-So to work against that, God uses Deuteronomy to renew his covenant with them—the complete and finished puzzle of his relationship with them.
+So to work against that, God uses Deuteronomy to renew his covenant with them - the complete and finished puzzle of his relationship with them.
 Deuteronomy is the book that future generations will turn to again and again.
 To understand who they are and what it means for them to be in covenant with Yahweh.

 ## Structure